-The Jordan Cove Project will feature a liquefied natural gas (LNG) export terminal in Coos Bay, Oregon, and a pipeline for the transportation of natural gas sourced from the United States and Canada.
+The Jordan Cove Project will feature a liquefied natural gas (LNG) export terminal in Coos County, Oregon, and a pipeline for the transportation of natural gas sourced from the United States and Canada.

 Liquefied Natural Gas (LNG) Terminal